 How to Get There/Getting Around

 There is plenty to see and do in Marrakech, and it’s easy to walk around the Medina.
 If you can’t take the heat for too long there are lots of cheap taxis.
 North West of the Medina is the new town, which is around a half an hour walk, or 10 minutes in a taxi.
-The airport is located South West of the Medina and there are daily flights from London with BA, Ryanair and Easyjet.
+The airport is located southwest of the Medina and there are daily flights from London with BA, Ryanair and Easyjet.
 From here you can take local buses for 30 Dirhams into the Medina, or alternatively, most hotels offer a transfer service.
 There is also a taxi rank outside the airport, but it’s worth negotiating your fare before you get in.

 What to Pack for a Trip to Marrakech

 Morocco is a Muslim country, so make sure you pack long sleeves and long skirts for wandering the public areas (many people don’t, but it’s more respectful to the locals if you do and they will appreciate it).
-I bought a couple of maxi skirts and blouses from Primark, which were perfect for the trip.
+I bought a couple of maxi skirts and blouses, which were perfect for the trip.
 And there are plenty of harem pants to buy in the Souks too.

 I enjoyed my long weekend in Marrakech, and it definitely lived up to my expectations.
 Visiting during Ramadan meant that a few places were closed but it was also good in other ways as the souks were quieter than usual and more relaxed.
-The trip has definitely inspired me to see more of Morocco and I’ve added Essaouira, Chefchouen and Fes to the bucket list!
+The trip has inspired me to see more of Morocco and I’ve added Essaouira, Chefchouen and Fes to the bucket list!

 Travelling to Marrakech?
 Check out our hotel review of Riad Kheirredine.

-5 comments
+14 comments

 Wow, amazing experience, we love you post, laso your amazing pictures.
 Thank you so much for sharing your great experience in Morocco with us,we enjoy it.